simonlast/reboot/Readme.md

 ##Reboot

-This is an attempt to make a completely bootstrapped editor for the web, followed by an attempt to figure out what to do with such an editor.
+This is an attempt to make a completely bootstrapped editor for the web.

 ===================================